colinmorris/csc236/docs/assignments.md

 A2         | Recurrences, program correctness (weeks 4-8) | Thursday March 12 (week 9)
 A3         | Formal languages (weeks 9-11) | Thursday April 2 (week 12)

+Assignments must be submitted by 3 p.m. on the due date.

 Assignment solutions should be formatted using LaTeX.
 TAs will hold LaTeX help sessions around the time A1 is posted.
 Attendance is optional, but highly recommended if you have never typeset documents in LaTeX before.